Gianpy99/VirtualMuseum/PRD.md

 # Virtual Museum Website — PRD

 ## **1. Purpose**
 The Virtual Museum project is a personal website showcasing photography (macro, travel, competitive) and future LEGO-themed photos.
-The website should provide an immersive, gallery-like experience while being easy to maintain, visually appealing, and capable of integrating Google AdSense for monetization.
+The website should provide an immersive, gallery-like experience while being easy to maintain, visually appealing, and capable of integrating Google AdSense and micro-donations for monetization.

 ---